 Reporting Capital Gains

-When it comes to tax reporting, capital gains from cryptocurrency transactions need to be included in your annual income tax return.
-The ATO has specific labels dedicated to reporting capital gains from cryptocurrency activities, ensuring proper disclosure and compliance.
+When it comes to tax reporting, capital gains from crypto transactions need to be included in your annual income tax return.
+The ATO has specific labels dedicated to reporting capital gains from crypto activities, ensuring proper disclosure and compliance.

 Personal Use Assets